Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 **To pass this course, you must earn at least a 70% weighted average, according to the following breakdown**:

 - Reddit.js Tutorial: 20%
-- Assignments & Class Participation: 50%
+- Assignments, Projects, & Class Participation: 50%
 - Quizzes/Assessments: 30%

 In order to pass this course, you must also: